 |Available to||All merchants||All merchants||Merchants processing 2500+ transactions per month|

 *Depending on your pricing model, there may be additional fees associated with Kount Standard.
-For more information, contact our Accounts team.
+Contact us for more information.

-You can use an Advanced Transaction or Verification Search to identify whether a request was rejected by Basic or Advanced Fraud Tools.
-Just filter the report by Gateway Rejected, download the results, and filter the list by Fraud.
+You can use our Advanced Search feature to identify whether a request was rejected by Basic or Advanced Fraud Tools:

 Still have questions?